Enderdead/pyNeuralEMPC/README.md

 # pyNeuralEMPC

 This library under development aims to provide a user-friendly interface for the use of the eMPC controller.
 This implementation will support all types of deep neural networks as models for a given problem.
-To do so, this library will not rely on an analytical solver like do-mpc with casendra.
+To do so, this library will not rely on an analytical solver like [do-mpc](https://github.com/do-mpc/do-mpc) with [casadi](https://web.casadi.org/).
 This library will automatically generate the nonlinear problem with its Jacobian and Hessian matrices to use a traditional nonlinear solver.

 I plan to use [ipopt](https://github.com/coin-or/Ipopt) as a nonlinear solver first but other solvers will be supported in the future (like [RestartSQP](https://github.com/lanl-ansi/RestartSQP)).